 Clinicians should refer to Ontario’s testing guidance to help guide decision making when assessing and managing patients from specific settings and priority groups.
 Asymptomatic groups that are recommended for testing include contacts of confirmed positive cases, outbreak investigations, and other targeted testing groups (e.g., workers and visitors of long-term care or retirement homes, those who identify as Indigenous, etc.).

 Direct your patients to stay home while waiting for test results.
 Refer to the following instructions of what patients should do while waiting for their test results.

 Testing related resources:

-- Virus test requisition - Public Health Ontario
+- COVID-19 virus test requisition - Public Health Ontario

 - Ontario testing guidance update - Ministry of Health

 - Quick reference guidance on testing and clearance - Ministry of Health

 Primary care providers should follow the Ministry of Health guidance document for primary care providers in a community setting.